Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 ![shown here with default settings](Assets/Power%20Limit.jpg) At stock, my card is rated for 289 watts.
 If we put the slider to the max, the TDP jumps to 332 watts instead.
 So what performance does the extra 43 watts get us?

-After some benchmarks, I got 10272.
+After some benchmarks, I got `10272`.
 A 4.3% improvement for 15% more power[^2].
 Not good enough, let's do some more tuning.

 ## Tuning the VRAM
 VRAM is like the GPU's system RAM, and unlike system RAM, tweaking VRAM is as simple as changing a slider.
 Beware, however, that upping the memory clock too much will cause performance regression[^3].
-However, for some GPUs and models, you may run into the slider limit before performance regresses.
+However, for some GPUs and models, you may be limited by the slider first before running into memory limits.

 I suggest starting from the max, lower the VRAM in 50MHz steps and running a 3DMark test.
 If performance regresses, you could try to fine tune and get the optimal setting.
 It's also safe to enable `Fast Timings` in the setting, which improved my score by about 800 to 1000 points.
 ![Memory overclocking is on the bottom left](/Assets/memory%20tuning.jpg)

+With VRAM maxed out and Fast Timings enabled, `10565` is the end result, 7% improvement over stock, we're making good progress!

 ## Changing Clocks and Voltage
 Now, the GPU have access to more power, but it might not know how to tap into the extra potential, thus creating such inefficiency.
 It's only until we tweak the Voltage and Clock does the card know what to do.
 For starters, leave the minimum clock alone, changing that would only result in very bad idle power consumption and no perceivable performance gain[^4].